cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -t -to 400 -diff2name diaggood -v $1

-f46 can now also be calculated as follows:-
+f46 can now also be calculated using the following 'recipe':-

 ./bin/kbprog -wd -t 1000 -me 60000 f46

+Run parts 1 and 2 of the 'add diagonals' script 3 times.

-Run the 'add diagonals' script THREE times
+Run part 2 only of the 'add diagonals' script 2 times, then do

-./bin/gpcheckx -v -w -diff2name diaggood -m -s 60000 f46

 ./bin/gpcheckx -v -w -diff2name diaggood -m -s 80000 f46

-./bin/gpcheckx -v -m f46
+./bin/gpcheckx -v -m f46 +rptz

 ./bin/gpcheckx -v -p f46 +rptz

 f46.diff2 and f46.wa will now be correct.

-# Minimising time and memory
+# Minimising time and memory requirements

-The gpcheckx operation can be divided into three parts:-
+The gpcheckx operation can be divided into three 'costly' parts:-

 building a word acceptor

 scanning lists of lhs words for new word differences

-building 'triples' fsa recognising fellow travelling lhs=rhs equations
+building a 'triples' fsa to recognise fellow travelling lhs=rhs equations and calculate new ones.

 There is currently no ability to reduce the time and memory reqirements to build a word acceptor.
-The only solution to this is to either have more patience or use a computer with more memory.
+The only solution to improve this is to either have more patience or use a faster computer with more memory.

-The -to S option stops the scanning process after S seconds.
+The -to S option stops the scanning lists process after S seconds.
 In addition, a SINGLE Control & C from the keypad will also cause the scanning process to stop.

-For a given N, the '-m -s N' option does the 'triple building' part with the smallest memory requirement.
+For a given N, the '-m -s N' option does the  building a 'triples' part with the least memory/processing time requirement.
 The smaller N is, the smaller the processing time and memory requirements will be.
 But if N is too small then no new word differences will be found.

 The options '-p -s N' require more time and memory.
 The option '-p' with no -s option requires the most time and memory of all.

+All the examples given here run with 1.5 GB of available memory and mostly have processing times of less than 3 or 4 hours on an average laptop.